Battersea Power Station: London Underground extension

-The London Underground's Northern line has been extended to serve Nine Elms and the power station, branching off at Kennington station.
+The London Underground's Northern line was extended to serve Nine Elms and the power station, branching off at Kennington station.
 Two stations, Nine Elms station and Battersea Power Station station, opened on 20 September 2021.
 The construction cost £1.1 billion and is 2 mi long.
+The developers provided £270m towards the construction of the extension.

 Apple

 In September 2016, Apple announced plans to consolidate 1,400 London employees, from seven locations, at the station by 2021, occupying around 500000 sqft of the power station building as its new London headquarters.
 The move was later delayed to 2022 by the COVID-19 pandemic.
-Apple and other firms will share the site with over 4,000 homes, of which 295 are in the power station.
+Apple and other firms share the site with over 4,000 homes, of which 295 are in the power station.

 2022 opening

 Works were completed and nearly forty years after the lights were switched off, Battersea Power Station opened its doors to the public on Friday 14 October 2022, marking the first time the public were able to explore the iconic building and the first tranche of shops, bars, restaurants and leisure venues.

-Electric Boulevard, a new pedestrianised high street, that runs between Gehry Partners’ Prospect Place and Foster + Partners’ Battersea Roof Gardens to the riverside neighbourhood’s Zone 1 London Underground Station, opened the same day.
+Electric Boulevard, a new pedestrianised high street, that runs between Gehry Partners' Prospect Place and Foster + Partners' Battersea Roof Gardens to the riverside neighbourhood's Zone 1 London Underground Station, opened the same day.

 As well as 254 apartments inside the power station itself, the 42-acre site also contains apartment buildings designed by US architect Frank Gehry and by Foster + Partners.
 The first residents had moved in to the power station in May 2021.
+The wider public realm was masterplanned by LDA Design, which delivered the landscape proposals, pedestrian routes and public spaces across the site.
+The Battersea Roof Gardens, located above the Foster + Partners building, were created in collaboration with James Corner of Field Operations, known for the High Line in New York, with LDA Design working as delivery landscape architect.
+The Power Station Roof Gardens have been designed by Andy Sturgeon and his team.
+It won the Garden of the Year Award 2024 of the Society of Garden Designers.